camunda/camunda-docs/docs/guides/utilizing-forms.md

 - No need to manually re-link forms or use a JSON configuration.
 - Forms will be automatically deployed with the diagram.

-See the [user task linking reference](/components/modeler/web-modeler/advanced-modeling/user-task-linking.md#camunda-form-linked) for more details.
+See the [form linking reference](/components/modeler/web-modeler/advanced-modeling/form-linking.md#camunda-form-linked) for more details.
 :::

 ## Deploy your diagram and start an instance